Lisa Marie Presley: Early life

-Lisa Marie Presley was born on February 1, 1968, the only daughter of Elvis and Priscilla Presley, at Baptist Memorial Hospital-Memphis in Memphis, Tennessee, nine months to the day after her parents' wedding.
-After her parents divorced, she lived with her mother in Los Angeles, and frequently stayed with her father Elvis at Graceland in Memphis.
+Lisa Marie Presley was born on February 1, 1968, at Baptist Memorial Hospital-Memphis in Memphis, Tennessee, the only child of Elvis and Priscilla Presley.
+She was born nine months to the day after her parents' wedding.

-Presley's parents separated when she was four years old.
-When her father died in August 1977, nine-year-old Lisa Marie became joint heiress to his estate with her 61-year-old grandfather, Vernon Presley, and her 87-year-old great-grandmother Minnie Mae (Hood) Presley.
-Through Vernon, Lisa Marie was a descendant of the Harrison family of Virginia.
-Upon the deaths of her grandfather in 1979 and her great-grandmother in 1980, she became Elvis' sole heir; on her 25th birthday in 1993, she inherited the estate, which had grown to an estimated $100 million.
-Presley sold 85 percent of Elvis Presley Enterprises in 2004.
+When Lisa Marie was four years old, her parents separated, and their divorce was finalized in October 1973.
+She lived with her mother in Los Angeles and frequently stayed with her father at Graceland in Memphis.
+When Elvis died in August 1977, nine-year-old Lisa Marie became a joint heir to his estate along with her 61-year-old grandfather, Vernon Presley, and her 87-year-old great-grandmother Minnie Mae (Hood) Presley.
+Through Vernon, she was a descendant of the Harrison family of Virginia.
+After the deaths of her grandfather in 1979 and her great-grandmother in 1980, Lisa Marie became Elvis' sole heir.
+On her 25th birthday in 1993, she inherited the estate, which had grown to an estimated $100 million.
+She sold 85 percent of Elvis Presley Enterprises in 2004.

-In the late 1970s, a year or two after her father's death, she attended her first rock concert when she saw Queen at The Forum in Inglewood, California.
-She gave Freddie Mercury a scarf of her father's after the show, and expressed her love of theatrics.
+In the late 1970s, a year or two after her father's death, Lisa Marie attended her first rock concert when she saw Queen at The Forum in Inglewood, California.
+After the show, she gave Freddie Mercury one of Elvis's scarves and expressed her appreciation for theatrical performance.

-Shortly after her father's death, her mother began dating the actor Michael Edwards.
-In an interview with Playboy in 2003, Presley said Edwards would enter her room intoxicated and was sexually inappropriate with her.
-In From Here to the Great Unknown, Presley repeated this allegation and stated that Edwards sexually assaulted her starting in 1978.
+Shortly after Elvis's death, Priscilla began a relationship with actor Michael Edwards.
+In a 2003 interview with Playboy, Lisa Marie said that Edwards would enter her room while intoxicated and behave in a sexually inappropriate manner toward her.
+In From Here to the Great Unknown, she repeated the allegation and stated that Edwards sexually assaulted her beginning in 1978.

-She has a half-brother, Navarone Garibaldi, from her mother's 22-year relationship with Marco Garibaldi.
+Lisa Marie had a half-brother, Navarone Garibaldi, from Priscilla's 22-year relationship with Marco Garibaldi.

-Presley made a video of "Don't Cry Daddy" as a posthumous duet with her father in 1997.
-This video was presented on August 16, 1997, at the tribute concert that marked the 20th anniversary of Elvis' death.
-The video contains Elvis' original vocal to which new instrumentation and Lisa Marie's vocals were added.
+In 1997, Lisa Marie recorded a video for "Don't Cry Daddy" as a posthumous duet with Elvis.
+This video was presented on August 16, that year, at the tribute concert marking the 20th anniversary of his death.
+It features Elvis' original vocal track with new instrumentation and Lisa Marie's added vocals.